 It’s right next to the Biljac frozen dog food that I always buy for my dog.

-One out of every 5 consumers is buying human foods to feed his/her pets in order to offer healthier alternatives to what’s in the pet food aisle, according to the American Pet Products Association.
+One out of every 5 consumers is buying human foods to feed his/her pets in order to offer healthier alternatives to what’s in the pet food aisle.
 Source

 I’ve considered buying Freshpet refrigerated dog food and serving it up in small doses as special treats for my dog — just like I do with the Biljac.
 (I often give premium brands of dog food as “treats” to my dog.)
 It would also make great filler for Kong toys that my dog enjoys so much.